Frequently asked questions about Gustavo Adolfo Rol

 The author has related the sublime consciousness to similar states in metaphysical traditions, such as Nirvana or Samadhi from the Hindu tradition.
 The truly realized Master who has reached this spiritual level as an unintended consequence obtains what is traditionally referred to as siddhi, or in other words, Rol’s possibilities.

 12) Did Rol ask for monetary compensation for demonstrating his experiments or providing "paranormal" advice to those who approached him?

 Absolutely not.
-It would be absurd and inconceivable for a Teacher like him (and for any true Teacher), whose only purpose was to help others and demonstrate the existence of God as far as possible, and that “death does not exist”.
+It would be absurd and inconceivable for a Master like him (and for any true Master), whose only purpose was to help others and demonstrate the existence of God as far as possible, and that “death does not exist”.
 It was actually Rol who donated money both to individuals as well as charitable institutions, often in anonymous form.

 13) What was his source of income?